3 years full-time (plus optional placement year)

-Our department is one of the highest-ranked centres for research in linguistics, and the strength and diversity of our research is reflected in our teaching.
-We are ranked number 5 among all UK linguistics departments in the Times Good University Guide 2013 and the Complete University Guide 2013.
+This flexible course gives you opportunities to customise your studies from the second year onwards.
+Our Department is one of the highest-ranked centres for research in linguistics in the UK, and the strength and diversity of our research is reflected in our teaching.

-The course builds from developing core linguistic skills in the first year to applying these skills in advanced-level modules according to your own intellectual interests by the final year.
-There are opportunities to customise your course throughout the programme of study.
+The course builds from developing core skills in analysis and linguistic investigation, to applying these skills in advanced-level modules by the final year.
+There are opportunities to customise your programme of study from the second year onwards according to your own intellectual interests.

 Four compulsory linguistics modules:

-Your choice of two further modules from among: Languages for All (LFA) or English Language modules (Understanding English Grammar, History of English I), or electives*
+Your choice of two further modules from among: English Language modules (Understanding English Grammar, History of English I), or electives.

 One compulsory module: